top of page

 Volunteering at WMBC

 Your enthusiasm and skills can make all the difference at the West Midland Bird Club.
-Explore how you can contribute to our conservation efforts and the wider birder community community.
+Explore how you can contribute to our conservation efforts and the wider birder community.

 Ladywalk - 2 (Custom).jpg